MicrosoftDocs/azure-docs/articles/cognitive-services/Speech-Service/speech-services-private-link.md

 > [!NOTE]
 > The caller needs to ensure that the authorization token is valid.
 Before the authorization token expires, the caller needs to refresh it by calling this setter with a new valid token.
 As configuration values are copied when creating a new recognizer / synthesizer, the new token value will not apply to recognizers that have already been created.
 For recognizers / synthesizers that have been created before, you need to set authorization token of the corresponding recognizer / synthesizer to refresh the token.
 Otherwise, the recognizers / synthesizers will encounter errors during recognition / synthesis.

-After this modification your application should work with custom domain name enabled Speech resources without private endpoints.
+After this modification your application should work with custom domain name enabled speech resources without private endpoints.
 We are working on more seamless support of custom domain / private endpoint scenario.

 ## Pricing